x4d3/funny_yubikey_generator/README.md

 ## Code of Conduct

-Everyone interacting in the YubikeyGenerator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/x4d3/funny_yubikey_generator/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the FunnyYubikeyGenerator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/x4d3/funny_yubikey_generator/blob/master/CODE_OF_CONDUCT.md).